 Chef Nicola Bertolotti, a second-generation Maestro Pizzaiolo from Calabria Italy, crafted his techniques in New York-style Pizza as the Chef at Fornino Pizza in Brooklyn and has won #1 Pizza in New York.

-My first thought when I walked into Nic’s is that it feels like a classic New York neighborhood style Pizza spot.
-Just reading the menu I was getting amped up but my mind was placing an order that was meant for a few people, not that it’s ever stopped me before.
+My first thought when I walked into Nic’s is that it feels like a classic New York neighborhood-style Pizza spot.
+Just reading the menu, I was getting excited, but my mind was placing an order that was meant for a few people, not that it’s ever stopped me before.

-The first thing out was the Foot-Long Fries topped in parmesan, which reminds me of funnel cake but actually has more in common with gnocchi.
-If you do order these, try to eat in unless you’re gonna toaster oven them at home to keep them crispy.
+The first thing out was the Foot-Long Fries topped in parmesan, which reminds me of funnel cake but has more in common with gnocchi.
+If you do order these, try to eat in unless you’re going to toaster oven them at home to keep them crispy.